 Entries are now open.
 Closing date is 9 April 2020.
 Winners will be announced on Saturday 13 June 2020 at their Presentation Night.

-‘Unlike previous years, where the competition was opened for a certain period of time during the school year, now it is open until we reach a certain number of entries.
-Open to all Australian primary-school aged child writers and illustrators.
+‘Unlike previous years, where the competition was opened for a certain period of time during the school year, now it is open until we reach 500 entries.
+The National Child Writes competition is open to all Australian 10 year old writers and illustrators.
 The judges will be looking for originality, creativity and character, as well as correct punctuation and grammar for writers and consistency of artistic skills for illustrators’.
 Small entry fee.
 All other details available from the site.

-Each term, we will open a ‘round’ and the winner of the writing section and the winner of the illustration section will go straight to the Short List.
 Regular updates about the number of entries will be made via www.facebook.com/ChildWrites.
-Exact dates once these are advised.
+Dates once these are advised.

 ‘Stay tuned, the exciting new format for the Nillumbik Prize for Contemporary Writing will be revealed soon, bigger and better than ever’.
 An Open competition, Australia wide [entry fee] and a Local competition, for people who live, work or study in the Shire of Nillumbik [entry is free].
 Entrants must be 18+ at time of entry.